Windows 11 Keeps Booting in Safe Mode (Fix)

 Check for hardware issues and update drivers

-4. Right-click on the device and select “Update driver” to update its driver.
-Windows will search for updated drivers online and install them if available.Update driver Windows 11
+4. Right-click the troubled device and choose “Update driver”.
+Windows will look online for a better driver and install it if it finds one.Update driver Windows 11

 Perform a system restore